Computer Science (M.S.)

 The department offers both thesis and non-thesis options in the master’s program.

 Students that want to acquire employment in a specialized IT/Computer Science field may want to consider a non-thesis master’s degree.
 Students completing the master's degree without a thesis are required to give a satisfactory performance in a comprehensive examination covering course work.
 Thirty-six semester hours are required, no more than 12 of which may be at the 5000 level.
-Up to nine hours may be taken in approved graduate courses outside of Computer Science upon prior approval by the department.
+Up to nine hours may be taken in approved graduate courses outside of UNO Computer Science department upon prior approval by the department.

 Areas of Study